piisalie/aws_training_elixirconf_2019/README.md

 ### Terraform Shared State

+** Note **

+The Bucket used for terraform state is created and maintained outside of Terraform.

+It will need to have a unique name, and be changed in each `main.tf` file for your use case.

 Some variables in Part 3, are dependent on state/outputs from Part 2.

 This is done via the `terraform_remote_state` data block found in the